hunterf2278/sep10-freedom-project/prep/presentation.md

 * First, I brainstormed my topic and got feedback to make sure that there was enoug backgorudn information on it.
 I ultimately decided on Writing as my  topic.
 Then I  started researching the different technlogies that exsisted todya so that my product wasn't to similar to them.
 * Next, I researched the different hardwares and softwares that people use for wiritng now such as the apps "Dabblewriter" and "Scrivener".
 I also found hardwares such as the  "Freewrite" and the "Alphasmart"
 * Then, I started brainstorming my products and thats when I came up with two inventions, the Scanner and the  Screen Pen.
 I decided on the Screen Pen since I found this one a bit more versatile and different from any other inventions I researched.
-* My nextstep was to pick a tool that would help me design my product.
+* My next step was to pick a tool that would help me design my product.
 I chose Aframe because it was a tool where you could use 3d shapes such as a cylinder, cube or triangle to make 3d products.
-I relaized I could use that to create a 3d model of the Screen Pen., which is what I did.
+I relaized I could use that to create a 3d model of the Screen Pen. which is what I did.
 * Finally, I was ready to start coding my website.
 I planned the layout of my website with wireframes, then started adding all my content in.
 Lastly.
 I edited and polished my website and then I was finished.

 ## Conclusion
-*
+* Communicaton: I need to use the resources around me to my full advantage.
+For exmaple, asking for help  from friends and on slack earlier, and before we get closer to the due date of the project.
+This way, im not stressing if I can't get the help I need in time.
+*  Time management: I need to make sure I give myself more then enough time to complete something.
+For exmaple, instead of giving myslef oen day to do soemthing, I can chip away at it, do 10-30 minutes of it per day so that by the end of week I have a lot done.
+Then  I'm not rushing or panicking in the end.
+*  Pay attention to detail: I need to make sure that I remember what I did in previous project or on previous occasions, such as how to add images into my website through my IDE.
+This way, I won't have the same problem in the future and I'm  confused and frustrated trying to figure it out.

 <!-- EXAMPLE